Newsletter Subscribe

 The seeds of plants can be found naturally or can be controlled by plant farmers, without the need for genetic engineering despite their rarity.

-Seedless fruits develop in two methods: they may develop without fertilization, or they could develop the following pollination.
+Seedless fruits develop in two methods: they may develop without fertilization, or they could develop following pollination.
 These fruits that are seedless fall under the category of parthenocarpy.

 Fruits that are not seeded are considered to be economically valuable as they are usually simpler and easier to eat.